Sun over Kingsbarns Golf Links, St Andrews, Scotland. Golf Planet Holidays

 Golf in England or Scotland?
 An Honest Comparison

-By The Golf Planet Holidays Team · Golf-travel specialists since 1981 · Published 2 June 2026 Should I choose England or Scotland for a golf trip?
-Choose Scotland if the history of the game and the bucket-list courses around St Andrews, Perthshire and East Lothian are the point of the trip — it is the […]
+England By The Golf Planet Holidays Team · Golf-travel specialists since 1981 · Published 16 February 2026 At a glance Should I choose England or Scotland for a golf trip?
+Choose Scotland if the history of the game and the bucket-list courses around St Andrews, Perthshire and East Lothian are the point of the trip […]

 Ask a hundred golfers where the soul of the game lives and most will say Scotland — the wind off the North Sea, the old grey towns, the Old Course laid out as it has been for centuries.
 Ask them where they will actually play more golf, more comfortably, more often, and a good many will quietly point south, to England’s rolling parkland and pine-edged heath.
 Both answers are right.
 That is the honest tension at the heart of this comparison.